developer-friendly/blog/docs/posts/2024/0012-ory-kratos.md

 We mentioned that we are using [ViteJS] for bundling our code.
 We don't do a lot of crazy stuff in this code.
-Yet one crucial feature we need (not present in VanillaJS) is the ability to override the variables from the environment variable.
+Yet one crucial feature we need (not present in VanillaJS) is the ability to override the variables from the environment variables.
 That is where ViteJS provides a great hand. :handshake:

 ```javascript title="frontend/src/config.js"
 -8<- "docs/codes/2024/0012/frontend/src/config.js"